BlogRun AI wherever your compliance framework demands. Read blog >

 The j value corresponds to whether MongoDB has been written on disk in a special area called the journal.
 This is used from MongoDB for recovery purposes in case of a hard shutdown, and it is enabled by default.

-In the following example, if we had a 5-node replica set, we are requesting that the majority (w option) of the nodes (3) replies back with a successful write acknowledgment:
+In the following example, if we have a five-node replica set, we are requesting that the majority (w option) of the nodes (three) replies back with a successful write acknowledgment:

 In the above example, we are using the mongo shell insert command with two parameters.
 The first parameter is the document that will be inserted into the products collection.
 The second parameter is the write concern, which specifies that the write operation must be acknowledged by a majority of the data-bearing nodes within a five-second timeout period.